-Each electrical channel provides the PA900 with one voltage and one current measurement which are always simultaneously sampled to provide the best power accuracy.
-The PA900 can have one to four electrical channels installed.
+Each electrical channel provides the PA910/920 with one voltage and one current measurement which are always simultaneously sampled to provide the best power accuracy.
+The PA910/920 can have one to four electrical channels installed.

-Each electrical channel can be one of four types and each with one of three current input options.
+Each electrical channel can be one of four types and each with one of two current input options.
 Which channel type and current input option is installed in each position is indicated by a two letter code labelled in the upper left corner of each channel sub-panel.
+There are restrictions as to what channel types may be installed into a PA910 or PA920.

 The channel type is denoted by the first letter of the two letter code -